 In closing, GCSD delights to serve all of our new and returning families and students.
-Please contact me at the phone number above or the email address below if you would like to discuss any aspect of this letter in greater detail or if you would like more information on any district initiative.
-I welcome any opportunity to visit in depth about the exciting work that we are doing within our district.
+Please contact me at the phone number above or the email address below if you would like to discuss any aspect of this letter in greater detail, or if you would like more information on any district initiative.

 Jim Merriner, GCSD Superintendent

 Letters from the Superintendent